git-cola/git-cola/README.md

 ## Python Virtual Environments

-If you don't have PyQt installed then the easiest way to get it is to use a Python virtualenv and install Git Cola inside of it.
+If you don't have PyQt installed then the easiest way to get it is to use a Python virtualenv and install Git Cola into it in "editable" mode so that you can "upgrade" Git Cola by running `git pull`.

     # Create a virtualenv called "env3" and activate it.
     python3 -m venv env3
     source env3/bin/activate

-    # One-time setup: install optional requirements.
+    # One-time setup: install optional requirements for development.
-    pip install -r requirements/requirements-optional.txt

-    # Generate the i18n translations.
-    make
+    make requirements-dev requirements-optional

-    # Install cola in "editable" mode so that it uses the source tree.
+    # Install git-cola in "editable" mode so that it uses the source tree.
-    pip install --editable .
+    make develop

-    # Run Git Cola.
+    # Run Git Cola via the "git-cola" Git subcommand.
     git cola

-If you add `$PWD/env3/bin` (or add a symlink to the `$PWD/env3/bin/git-cola` script) to your `$PATH` then you can run `git cola` as if it were a builtin `git` command without needing to have the virtualenv activated.
+If you add `env3/bin` (or symlink to `bin/git-cola` ) to your `$PATH` then you can run `git cola` as if it were a builtin `git` command.

 ## Standalone Installation

-Running `make install` will install Git Cola in your `$HOME` directory (`$HOME/bin/git-cola`, `$HOME/share/git-cola`, etc).
+Running `make install` will install Git Cola in your `$HOME` directory (`$HOME/bin/git-cola`, `$HOME/lib`, etc).

 If you want to do a global install you can do